 4.2.1.
-Annual carbon emission comparison of CDS and IES
+ACE comparison of CDS and IES

 Power generation is mainly derived from REPG and natural gas in this IES.
-The former is a zero-carbon emission, while the latter generates CDEs [57], When the CDER level of the IES is evaluated, the results show that there is a significant advantage in CDER when compared to the Conventional Distribution System (CDS).
+The former is a zero-carbon emission, while the latter generates CDEs [57], when the CDER level of the IES is evaluated, the results show that there is a significant advantage in CDER when compared to the Conventional Distribution System (CDS).
 The comparative optimization scenario setting is shown in Table 6.